 10.)
 Trekking – Explore the Mountains of Musandam.
 From the top of the mountains have stunning views of the Gulf of Arabia and the Gulf of Oman.
 On top of the mountains, camping can also be done.
 Many people lay down their tents and stay here.

 Nearest International Airports – Dubai in UAE and Muscat(Oman)

 From Dubai it takes around 4 hours to reach here covering a distance of around 200kms by road.

 Between UAE and Oman border there is checkpoint at border where are visa and passports are checked.
 Sometimes it takes lot of time because of huge rush on long weekends, so it is better to start early from Dubai so that Queue can be avoided.
 This place is favorite from UAE for day trips and long weekend trips.
 Check visa formalities on Oman site before going.
 Driving after crossing the border to the Khasab city is very scenic.

-After reaching to Khasab we stayed in local 4 star hotel Atana Khasab hotel offering the views of sea with mountains and swimming pool.
-Many rooms are facing sea and many facing only mountains.
-Hotel is located on rocks facing sea.
+After reaching to Khasab we stayed in local 4-star hotel Atana Khasab hotel offering the views of the sea with mountains and swimming pool.
+Many rooms are facing the sea and many facing only mountains.
+Hotel is located on rocks facing the sea.
 It offers professional diving course also with professional instructors.
-Parking is free in hotel.
+Parking is free in the hotel.

 Currency – Omani Rial

 Atana Khasab hotel arranges cruise service and mountain safaris.
 These services pick up from a hotel and drops also.